 ‘When I shared my story a few years ago about accepting my learning disabilities and flourishing at university and work, I was just over the moon to have got a First and a graduate job.
 Now, I can see that I have achieved so much more.

 Recently I was lucky enough to buy my very own house in Dover.
-I come from a working class background, no one has ever owned their own house in my family – I am the first.
+I come from a working class background, no woman in my family has ever owned their own house in my family – I am the first.
 Getting the keys was a real ‘pinch me’ moment.

 And last year, I was nominated by my manager to be a baton bearer at the Commonwealth Games, for my charity and mentorship work – I even appeared on the news!

 It’s funny to think that when I was a kid, I had very few aspirations.
 Everything about education was a struggle, from missing months to hospital stints to struggling to write clear sentences because of having dyslexia and dyspraxia.